eevee/eev.ee/content/2015-05-31-text-editor-rundown.markdown

 I briefly consider fixing this.
 After all, the welcome screen (still open in the right pane) says I can customize _anything_ in this _hackable text editor_, and encourages me to "uncomment some of the examples or try your own".
 So I click the button and get a completely empty stylesheet, along with zero indication of what _elements_ are actually available to me, which is a fairly important feature when writing CSS.

-I don't really feel like wasting time researching the DOM of my text editor when I'm only going to use for a few hours, so i give up and will just live with Inconsolata for now.
+I don't really feel like wasting time researching the DOM of my text editor when I'm only going to use it for a few hours, so I give up and will just live with Inconsolata for now.

 Relatedly, I notice that Atom tries, and largely fails, to use my native theme — active menus have the wrong color and an inappropriate border, and menu items use the wrong background color on hover.
 It's wrong in the same way Chromium is wrong, but it's a bit more obvious when there's a menu bar.